 – May I introduce you Oxana, the project manager.
 She was kissed by the minister the other day, my boss introduced me to the new member of the team, a former minister himself.

 The story showed how much my boss appreciated networking abilities to the benefit of the project.
 The greeting by kissing was symbolic of it.
 My boss had many reasons to highlight the incident.
 It was a flagship multi million project with many high level beneficiaries.
 It was not all roses and not since the beginning.
 The initial mistake was to let the project live in a bubble.
 Or rather in many bubbles, as each team member was networking it his/her own way.
 The lead partner was forgotten and no one took care of it.
 Opening the bubbles was painful yet necessary.
 Investing in networking with the lead partner was the way to show the good things done by the project as a whole.

 And it had to be done by the project manager, for the sake of uniform approaches and leveling the accountability to the beneficiaries.
 It had also to be done gradually, so that the mutually beneficial sense in all concerned was built step by step.

 The prior networking work done by individual members of the team at their level and in their respective fields was paramount.
 It brought the positive pressure from its many outside partners, who were able to testify in front of its main beneficiaries to the successful delivery of products and services.

 Informal networks can help, but be aware of their limitations.

 A project had a number of project partners with equal voting rights in the project’s board.
 One of partners had an issue with a team member, which escalated into an open conflict.
 The team member used personal informal connections to neutralise the unhappy committee member.
-It worked, in the short term.
+It worked, in the short-term.
 Yet, in medium term, it made the partner feel cornered and only provided an excuse for an open attack, at a time of project vulnerability.
-The cost of informal networks proved too high and the solution was to gain the respective partner over with patience, persuasion and persistance.
+The cost of informal networks proved too high and the solution was to gain the respective partner over with patience, persuasion and persistence.